reflex-dev/reflex-examples/qr-scanner/README.md

 reporting it, because `onError` is not defined and there is no graceful fallback.

 Accessing the scanner via a TLS connection should alleviate the issue.
-Other browsers, like Firefox and Chrome do not seem to exhibit this behavior.
+Firefox does not seem to exhibit this behavior.